wilspi/graphcache/README.md

 ```

-Also you can perform chained complex operations:
+Also you can perform chained operations:

 ```python
 # Filter By, Sort By